smallhadroncollider/taskell/roadmap.md

 - Very long words should get hyphenated
     > The cursor gets lost if a word is longer than the line - URLs in particular can cause issues
+- No longer a difference between <Space> and move right
 - Help modal needs to wrap and scroll
 - Modal boxes shouldn't be full height unless they need to be
 - Up and down in search gets a bit lost